 Regattas Are Run By Coaches AND Parents

-Coaches Organizing The Racing - Parents Organize The Food Tent
+Coaches Organize The Racing - Parents Organize The Food Tent

 - 3 - 4 Captains for each regatta